OmairHassan/Rainbow2021SE/README.md

 # Rainbow2021SE
-Following Daniel Shipman intro to Git and Github
+Following Daniel Shiffman intro to Git and Github